-Awardees will be required to cooperate with the Department's federal reporting obligations for ARPA funding, including as a subrecipient of federal funds.
+Awardees will be required to cooperate with the Department's federal reporting obligations for ARPA funding, the Capital Projects Fund and/or the Coronavirus State and Local Fiscal Recovery Fund, including as a subrecipient of federal funds.
 Awardees should expect to provide information such as:

-- Projected construction start date (month/year). - Projected initiation of operations date (month/year). - Actual construction start date (month/year). - Actual initiation of operations date (month/year). - Project location (for broadband geospatial location data). - Information provided in Applicant proposals such as, speeds/pricing tiers to be offered, technology to be deployed, miles of fiber, cost per mile, and cost per passing - Information regarding: - Number of households projected to have increased access to broadband meeting the minimum speed standards in areas that previously lacked access to service of at least 25 Mbps download and 3 Mbps upload. - Number of households with access to minimum speed standard of reliable 100 Mbps symmetrical upload and download. - Number of households with access to minimum speed standard of reliable 100 Mbps download and 20 Mbps upload. - Number of institutions and businesses projected to have increased access to broadband meeting the minimum speed standards in areas that previously lacked access to service of at least 25 Mbps download and 3 Mbps upload, in each of the following categories: business, small business, elementary school, secondary school, higher education institution, library, healthcare facility, and public safety organization. - The number of each type of institution with access to the minimum speed standard of reliable 100 Mbps symmetrical upload and download. - The number of each type of institution with access to the minimum speed standard of reliable 100 Mbps download and 20 Mbps upload.
+- Projected construction start date (month/year). - Projected initiation of operations date (month/year). - Actual construction start date (month/year). - Actual initiation of operations date (month/year). - Project location (for broadband geospatial location data).

+- Information provided in Applicant proposals such as, speeds/pricing tiers to be offered, technology to be deployed, miles of fiber, cost per mile, and cost per passing

+- Information regarding:

+- Total Funded Locations Served with a minimum speed standard of 100

+Mbps symmetrical download and upload

+- Total Funded Locations Served with a minimum speed standard of 100 Mbps download, 20 Mbps upload and scalable to 100 Mbps symmetrical download and upload

+- Total number of locations by type

+- Residential Locations

+- Total Housing Units

+- Business Locations

+- Community Anchor Institution Locations

 This is not a comprehensive list of reporting requirements.
 Such terms and conditions will be contained in the GDA.
+For projects supported by both the State and Local Fiscal Recovery Fund and Capital Projects Fund, the Department may request that awardees enter into cooperative agreements with the Department or Regional Planning and Development Council for consolidated administration of reporting requirements.